Mesopelagic zone: Biology

 Although some light penetrates the mesopelagic zone, it is insufficient for photosynthesis.
 The biological community of the mesopelagic zone has adapted to a low-light environment.
 This is a very efficient ecosystem with many organisms recycling the organic matter sinking from the epipelagic zone resulting in very little organic carbon making it to deeper ocean waters.
 The general types of life forms found are daytime-visiting herbivores, detritivores feeding on dead organisms and fecal pellets, and carnivores feeding on those detritivores.

-Many organisms in the mesopelagic zone move up into the epipelagic zone at night, and retreat to the mesopelagic zone during the day, which is known as diel vertical migration.
-These migrators can therefore avoid visual predators during the day and feed at night, while some of their predators also migrate up at night to follow the prey.
-There is so much biomass in this migration that sonar operators in World War II would regularly misinterpret the signal returned by this thick layer of plankton as a false sea floor.
+Many organisms in the mesopelagic zone move into the epipelagic zone at night, and retreat to the mesopelagic zone during the day, known as diel vertical migration.
+These migrators can avoid visual predators during the day and feed at night, while some of their predators also migrate up at night to follow the prey.

+SONAR operators in World War II would regularly misinterpret the signal returned by thick layers of mesopelagic plankton as a false sea floor.

 Estimates of the global biomass of mesopelagic fishes range from 1 gigatonne (Gt) based on net tows to 7–10 Gt based on measurements using active acoustics.

 Virus and microbial ecology

-Very little is known about the microbial community of the mesopelagic zone because it is a difficult part of the ocean to study.
-Recent work using DNA from seawater samples emphasized the importance of viruses and microbes role in recycling organic matter from the surface ocean, known as the microbial loop.
-These many microbes can get their energy from different metabolic pathways.
-Some are autotrophs, heterotrophs, and a 2006 study even discovered chemoautotrophs.
-This chemoautotrophic Archaea crenarchaeon Candidatus can oxidize ammonium as their energy source without oxygen, which could significantly impact the nitrogen and carbon cycles.
+Little is known about the microbial community of the mesopelagic zone as a result of the difficulty involved in studying this region of the ocean.
+Studies using DNA from seawater samples emphasized the importance of viruses and microbes in recycling organic matter from the surface ocean, known as the microbial loop.
+These microbes can get their energy from different metabolic pathways.
+Some are autotrophs, heterotrophs, and a 2006 study discovered chemoautotrophs.
+This chemoautotrophic Archaea crenarchaeon Candidatus can oxidize ammonium as their energy source without oxygen, which potentially significantly impacts the nitrogen and carbon cycles.
 One study estimates these ammonium-oxidizing bacteria, which are only 5% of the microbial population, can annually capture 1.1 Gt of organic carbon.

 Microbial biomass and diversity typically decline exponentially with depth in the mesopelagic zone, tracking the general decline of food from above.
 The community composition varies with depths in the mesopelagic as different organisms are evolved for varying light conditions.
 Microbial biomass in the mesopelagic is greater at higher latitudes and decreases towards the tropics, which is likely linked to the differing productivity levels in the surface waters.
-Viruses however are very abundant in the mesopelagic, with around 10^{10} - 10^{12} every cubic meter, which is fairly uniform throughout the mesopelagic zone.
+Viruses however are abundant in the mesopelagic, with around 10^{10} - 10^{12} every cubic meter, which is fairly uniform throughout the mesopelagic zone.